- Date : 14/08/2023

 Between 2013 to 2016, the real interest rates in the US went down.
 During this period, gold prices saw a big rally from USD 800 to USD 1800 per ounce.

 The chart shows a clear inverse relation between gold prices and US Treasury rates.
-So, if you are a long-term gold trader, you should look at the US Treasury rates to decide the long-term direction of gold prices.
+So, if you are a long-term gold trader, you should look at the US Treasury rates to decide the long-term direction of prices for gold trading.

 3) Moving average (MA) crossover